Mattmandav/IHTC2024/competition_entry/IHTC_entry.md

 ## Iterative improvement hyper-heuristic

-## Move Selection
+### Move Selection
-In each parallel evaluation, a chain of low-level heuristics of length  ``2`` is applied one after another.
-The choice of low-level heuristics uses a simple random approach and is selected from the below list.
+In each parallel evaluation, a low-level heuristic is applied to the solution.
+A simple random approach is used to select the low-level heuristic from the following list:

-### Low-level Heuristics
 **Move 1 -** Insert non-mandatory patient

 **Move 2 -** Insert a non-mandatory patient to an empty room